CybercentreCanada/assemblyline-docker-compose/readme.md

 These following profiles can be combined (unless otherwise specified) depending on your deployment requirements:

-- `minimal`: Deploy the Assemblyline with the bare necessities to get the system up and going
+- `minimal`: This setup includes the bare-minimum components for everything to be able to run.
+There will be no metrics collected and you will have to tail the log from the docker container logs.
-- `full`: Deploy Assemblyline with additional components for gathering metrics & logging and the deployment of Kibana
+- `full`: This setup includes every single components and all metrics and logging capabilities.
+Metrics and logs will be gathered inside the same Elasticsearch instance as the processing data and you will have access kibana to view all of those.
 - `archive`: This deploys the Archiver component of Assemblyline but this requires `datastore.archive.enabled: true` in your [configuration](./config/config.yml) otherwise the container will terminate.

 **Note**: The `minimal` and `full` profiles are mutually exclusive and are not to be used together.